Distinguished Service Decorations

 The Governor-General makes the award of Distinguished Service Decorations and Meritorious Unit Citations on the recommendation of the Minister of State for Defence.
 The Governor-General may also make immediate awards for Distinguished Service Decorations on the recommendation of the minister and these are announced separately as they occur.

-The awards are normally set for announcement on Australia Day (26 January) and The Queen's Birthday (June) each year.
+The awards are normally set for announcement on Australia Day (January 26) and The King's Birthday (the second Monday in June) each year.

 Upon publication of their award, recipients are entitled to have the appropriate post nominals placed after their name on all occasions when the use of such letters is customary.
 This is not applicable to the awards of the Commendation for Distinguished Service and the Meritorious Unit Citation which do not confer post nominals.